 (a) for tonal sound

-[+ 5 dB(A) ± 1] to the ambient sound emission between [63 to 100] dB(A)
+[+ 5 dB(A) ± 1dB(A)] to the ambient sound emission between [63 to 100] dB(A)

 (b) for broadband sound

-[+ 5 dB(A) ± 1] to the ambient sound emission between [60 to 95] dB(A)
+[+ 5 dB(A) ± 1dB(A)] to the ambient sound emission between [60 to 95] dB(A)

 (c) for 1/3 Octave Band Sound

-[+ 1 dB(A) ± 5] to the ambient sound emission between [55 to 93] dB(A).
+[+ 1 dB(A) ± 5dB(A)] to the ambient sound emission between [55 to 93] dB(A).

 6.4.8.
 The specifications indicated above shall also be met by an audible reverse warning device subjected to the endurance test referred to in paragraph 6.5. below, with the supply voltage varying between 115 per cent and 95 per cent of its rated voltage for audible reverse warning device supplied with direct current or, for audible reverse warning device supplied with alternating current, between 50 per cent and 100 per cent of the maximum speed of the generator indicated by the manufacturer for continuous operation.